aguilerav/m2fs_reduction/README.md

 # How to

-Run the following command in shell
+Run the following command in shell to set up the environment:

 python setup.py develop

+Under development run commands